Charlotte Whitehead: Medical License and Registration

-In 1887, despite having practiced medicine for years without a license, Charlotte applied to the Manitoba Legislature for registration as a physician, and upon her refusal she instructed a Winnipeg legal firm to file an application for a private act that would authorize her to practice medicine.
+In 1887, despite having practiced medicine for years without a license, Ross applied to the Manitoba Legislature for registration as a physician, and upon her refusal she instructed a Winnipeg legal firm to file an application for a private act that would authorize her to practice medicine.
 The license itself was somewhat contentious, as there had been a recent border dispute between Manitoba and Ontario, with Whitemouth being near the border.
 The act was brought forward in the Legislative Assembly by way of a Private Members Bill in 1888, and was opposed by William Fisher Luxton, arguing on the grounds that women doctors should only treat women and children, that Charlotte ought to be grouped with midwives in terms of her profession and that the matter ought to ultimately be decided by the College of Physicians and Surgeons.
 The bill was withdrawn before second reading, but Charlotte continued to practice medicine in Whitemouth for decades despite it.

 Personal life

-Charlotte was an important member of the Whitemouth community, and as a devout Presbyterian she ran the Sunday school that her husband had constructed.
+Ross was an important member of the Whitemouth community, and as a devout Presbyterian she ran the Sunday school that her husband had constructed.
 She welcomed preachers of all major denominations, including Roman Catholic missionary Albert Lacombe, whom she treated for pleurisy in the early 1880s.

-In addition to her work at the Sunday school, Charlotte enjoyed baking, embroidery, knitting and music, especially the piano, and was responsible for cultivating roses which was thought to be an impossible feat in the climate of that part of Manitoba.
+In addition to her work at the Sunday school, Ross enjoyed baking, embroidery, knitting and music, especially the piano, and was responsible for cultivating roses which was thought to be an impossible feat in the climate of that part of Manitoba.

-In 1912, her husband David, who had been suffering from rheumatism, died, and Charlotte moved to Winnipeg.
+Following the death of her husband in 1912, Ross moved to Winnipeg.
 She lived there for four years, dying on February 21, 1916, at the age of 74.
 She was buried by the Knox Presbyterian church, and floral tributes came across Canada in acknowledgement of her career.

 Legacy

-In November 1993 Charlotte Whitehead Ross was granted a license to practice posthumously when Liberal MLA Sharon Carstairs introduced a resolution to that effect in the Manitoba Legislature.
+In November 1993 Ross was granted a license to practice posthumously when Liberal MLA Sharon Carstairs introduced a resolution to that effect in the Manitoba Legislature.

-Charlotte's granddaughter Edith Ross would present the Dr. Charlotte Ross Gold Medal in Obstetrics, awarded to the student with the highest honours in obstetrics in the Manitoba Medical College.
-The award would originally be granted by the University of Manitoba Medical Faculty Women's Club, but is now being awarded by Charlotte's descendants.
+Her granddaughter Edith Ross would present the Dr. Charlotte Ross Gold Medal in Obstetrics, awarded to the student with the highest honours in obstetrics in the Manitoba Medical College.
+The award would originally be granted by the University of Manitoba Medical Faculty Women's Club, but is now being awarded by Ross's descendants.

-A monument has been erected on the grounds of the Whitemouth Municipal Museum in honour of Charlotte.
+A monument has been erected on the grounds of the Whitemouth Municipal Museum in Ross's honour.
 The monument has been declared a Historic Site of Manitoba.